ATL-WDI-Exercises/html-dom/html_practice_exercise.md

 ## HTML Practice and Review Lab

 ### Assignment
-#### In the next 15 minutes, create an html page on a topic of your choosing (weekend plans, post-wdi plans, favorite hobbies, etc.) and include the steps below.
-At the end of the 15 minutes, take a screenshot of your browser and post it on slack.
-I will choose the top two links, and ask you to present the site.
+- In the next 15 minutes, create an html page on a topic of your choosing (weekend plans, post-wdi plans, favorite hobbies, etc.)
+- Include the steps below.
+- Take a screenshot of your browser and post it on slack.
+- I will choose the top two links, and ask you to present the site.
 [Here is an example](http://taxi-driver-tom-14348.bitballoon.com/):

 ### Spend 1 minute thinking about your topic.